rhythm1950/Expense-Tracker/README.md

 # Expense-Tracker
-This is a website of Covid-19 Dashboard.
+This is an expense tracker app.
 I have developed it using HTML, CSS, JSX, React.js.

 ### Deployment
 | Environment | Link |